One Day (novel)

 One Day is a novel by David Nicholls, published in 2009.
-Each chapter covers the lives of two protagonists on 15 July, St Swithin's Day, for 20 years.
+A couple spend the night together on 15 July 1988, knowing they must go their separate ways the next day.
+The novel then visits their lives on 15 July every year for the next 20 years.
 The novel attracted generally positive reviews and was named 2010 Galaxy Book of the Year.
-Nicholls adapted his book into a screenplay; the feature film, was released in August 2011, and a planned television series for Netflix.
+Nicholls adapted his book into a screenplay; the feature film, was released in August 2011, and a television series for Netflix, premiered on 8 February 2024.

 Plot

-Dexter and Emma spend the night together following their graduation from the University of Edinburgh, in 1988.
-They talk about how they will be once they are 40.
-While they do not become romantically involved completely, this is the beginning of their friendship.
-The novel visits their lives and their relationship on 15 July in successive years in each chapter, for 20 years.
+Dexter and Emma spend the night together after their graduation from the University of Edinburgh, on 15 July 1988.
+They talk about how they will be once they are 40, but the next day, they must go their separate ways.

+Over the next 20 years, the novel provides a snapshot on 15th July each year, showing how their lives unfold, very differently to their expectations, including their on-again off-again relationship.

-Emma wants to improve the world, and begins writing and performing plays, which remain unsuccessful, while Dexter travels through the world, drinking and hooking up with women.
-Eventually both move to London, where Emma becomes a waitress in Kentish Town, at a Tex-Mex restaurant, while Dexter becomes a successful television presenter.
+Just out of university, Emma wants to improve the world.
+She writes and performs plays, but they are unsuccessful.
+Dexter travels the world, drinking and womanizing.
+Eventually Emma and Dexter each relocate to London, where Emma becomes a waitress in Kentish Town, at a Tex-Mex restaurant, while Dexter becomes a television presenter.

-While there are various attempts from both sides to start a relationship, coincidences stop Emma and Dexter from getting together, and while they have relationships with other people, they remain best friends, each secretly longing for the other.
+While both make various attempts to get together, something always prevents it.
+They remain friends but have relationships with other people, each secretly longing for the other.
 They are drawn closer through a holiday together and the death of Dexter's mother.

-Emma breaks up with her boyfriend, Ian, after realising she is creating a life with someone she doesn't love.
-During this time she is able to find a job as a teacher, after various years of struggle, despite having a "double-first degree".
-Dexter, meanwhile, develops a drinking and drug problem, and watches his career collapse.
+Emma breaks up with her boyfriend, Ian, after realising she doesn't love him.
+During this time she finds a job as a teacher, after years of struggle, despite having a "double-first degree".
+Dexter, meanwhile, has become an alcoholic and drug addict, and his career collapses.
+Dexter's behaviour puts a strain on their friendship.
+Finally, after being treated rudely by Dexter at a restaurant, Emma breaks off the friendship.

-Emma and Dexter's friendship grows increasingly difficult after Emma is constantly hurt by Dexter, who attempts to hide his feelings for her from both her and himself.

-Finally, after being treated rudely by Dexter at a restaurant, Emma breaks up the friendship.

-At the wedding of Emma's former roommate, Emma and Dexter meet again.
-Emma admits that she wants Dexter back.
-At this juncture, she has just ended an affair with the headmaster of the school she teaches in, and Dexter has fallen in love with another woman, Sylvie, who is pregnant.
-At this reunion, Dexter invites Emma, who is disappointed by the situation, to his wedding.
+At the wedding of Emma's former roommate, they meet again.
+Emma admits she wants Dexter back.
+She has just ended an affair with the headmaster of her school.
+However, Dexter is in a relationship with Sylvie, who is pregnant.
+Dexter invites Emma to his wedding.